Remember: The Research Process is fluid, and you should find that your research journey moves back and forth through the outlined steps.

 During the resource collection stage, researchers engage in the process of developing a search strategy.
 This involves intentionally identifying keywords and subject terms that can be entered into a database to display a list of records.
 For detailed instructions on this process, click here.

 It is important to stay organized from the beginning of your project.
 This may involve paper, binders, and dividers.
 Or, it may involve a system of digital folders.
 Researchers may find Zotero to be useful, but there are many options and styles.
+What is most important is to remember to record your process so you can describe it in your later work.
+Others who read your research will want to know how you found your information, the details of your evaluation criteria, and the reasons behind your decisions to include and exclude certain sources.

 After collecting a decent number of resources (usually between 10 and 30, depending on the scope of your project), researchers begin the process of engaging with, understanding, and evaluating the usefullness of each resource.
 Researchers then write a literature review, which is an overview of existing, relevant, scholarly publications in their research scope.